CSR

 Pictograms on advertising objects

-Discover the pictograms used in advertising objects
+Discover the pictograms used in promotional items

 MANDATORY AND RECOMMENDED PICTOGRAMS AND MARKINGS